OwnedByWuigi/olive/README.md

 **NOTE: Olive is alpha software and is considered highly unstable.
 While we highly appreciate users testing and providing usage information, please use at your own risk.**

+## Current Status

+I am working on the plugin branch to add OpenFX plugins support.
+After that I'll try to fix the issues which was submitted on the origin project.

 ## Binaries
 The original author compiled following binaries:
 - [0.1.0 alpha](https://github.com/olive-editor/olive/releases/tag/0.1.0)